PhaZ90771/PhaZ90771/README.md

 # What I am doing as of September 2021?

 I am working on an indie project with a team of ~10 people.
-I am one of the two engineers on this project and we use Unity.
+I am one of the two engineers on this project.
+We are using Unity.
 I have been working on this project since Fall 2020.

 Unfortunately, I am unable to share much at the moment, but hope to be able to link to our website in the near future.
 Once we are ready to start showing of our prototype.